 Maintaining healthy hair usually involves two main steps, stimulating growth and supporting the health of your current hair.

-Here are some additional tips to give your locks some love:
+Here are some additional tips and home remedies to give your locks some love and to get gorgeous, shiny hair:

 - Avoid using heat on your whenever possible

-- Massage your scalp to promote blood flow
+- Massage your scalp (this improves blood circulation to the scalp)

 - Increase your protein/amino acid intake